The Psychological Side of a Defensive Shooting Incident, by B.D.M.

 Note from JWR:

-Today we present another two entries for Round 39 of the SurvivalBlog non-fiction writing contest.
+Today we present two more entries for Round 39 of the SurvivalBlog non-fiction writing contest.
 The prizes for this round include: First Prize: A.) A gift certificate worth $1,000, courtesy of Spec Ops Brand, B.) A course certificate from onPoint Tactical.
 This certificate will be for the prize winner’s choice of three-day civilian courses.
 (Excluding those restricted for military or government teams.)
 Three day onPoint courses normally cost $795, and C.) Two cases of Mountain House freeze dried assorted entrees in #10 cans, courtesy of Ready Made Resources.
 (A $350 value.)
 D.) A 9-Tray Excalibur Food Dehydrator from Safecastle.com (a …

 Economics and Investing: